Train strikes 2023: Everything you need to know about July rail walkouts

 Like any unions, the RMT and Aslef are seeking the biggest impact – ie to cause as much disruption as they can.
 Aslef’s first overtime ban coincides with the first week of the Wimbledon tennis championships in southwest London.

-Many families will be on the move at the start of school holidays on 20 and 22 July; those dates also fall during the fourth Ashes Test at Old Trafford in Manchester and the Open golf championship at Royal Liverpool Golf Club.
+Many families will be on the move at the start of school holidays on 20 and 22 July; those dates also fall during the Open golf championship at Royal Liverpool Golf Club.

 The 29 July strike will hit journeys to and from holiday resorts as well as cricket fans travelling to London for the fifth Ashes Test at the Oval.

-Nigel Harris, editor of Rail magazine, described the announcement as “monumentally depressing”.
+Nigel Harris, editor of Rail magazine, described the RMT announcement as “monumentally depressing”.

 How will the train drivers’ overtime ban affect travellers?